MENU

 Itoigawa Fighting Festival

-It is said that the two shrines represent male and female gods, and so the fighting of the shrines is not really fighting, but a display of fertility which blesses the participants with large, prosperous families.
-It is also said that the winning district predicts the season ahead: if Oshiage wins, it will be a good catch of fish, if Teramachi wins it will be a bountiful harvest.
+It is said that the two mikoshi represent male and female Gods, where the fighting of the mikoshi is a display of fertility, blessing the participants with large, prosperous families.
+It is also said that the winning district determines the prediction of the season ahead: if Oshiage wins, there will be a good catch of fish, and if Teramachi wins, there will be a bountiful harvest over the next year.

 Bugaku Court Dances

-As the dust settles and the crowds calm, the attention moves to the large stage in the middle of the shrine grounds.
+As the dust settles and the crowds begin to calm, the attention moves to the large stage in the middle of the shrine grounds.
 On this stage, local children and adults perform 10 ancient bugaku dances.
 Bugaku are special, elegant dances which were traditionally held at events hosted by the Imperial Court or at important temples and shrines.
-The unique bugaku dances performed during the Amatsu Shrine Spring Grand Festival have been handed down over the centuries by local families and today are recognized as a Nationally Important Cultural Folk Property.
-Don’t miss an opportunity to experience the powerful elegance of this ancient tradition.
+The unique bugaku dances performed during the Amatsu Shrine Spring Grand Festival have been handed down over the centuries by local families and today, are recognized as a Nationally Important Cultural Folk Property.
+Don’t miss the opportunity to experience the powerful elegance of this ancient tradition!

 Address1-3-34 Ichinomiya, Itoigawa, Niigata